CGPlusPlus/CI_MSP1/README.md

 ## Issues
 •	From the beginning I was under time restraints and due to personal issues this got exacerbated
-•	This did not leave enough time for testing and responsive coding meaning it had to be excluded.
-The site will work on PC/Laptop browser, but is not responsive for Mobile and Tablet
+•	This did not leave enough time for testing and responsive coding of all html pages.
+The site Home Page will work on PC/Laptop browser and mobile devices up to 460px width, but the remainder of pages are not responsive for Mobile.
 •	Smaller issues include:
 o	The need to add extra permissions to Gitpod for GitHUB for Write access.
 o	Header Menu was back to front - to solve the elements were placed within a span element.